-This certificate is designed to provide students with advanced preparation in data collection and analysis as related to key educational issues nationally and cross-nationally.
+This certificate is open to current UB Graduate School of Education graduate students and is designed to provide advanced preparation in data collection and analysis as related to key educational issues nationally and cross-nationally.
 This certificate is also designed to respond to the growing demand for national and international training in mixed methods research.

 Through our certificate, you will:

 Data collection and analysis within institutional and organizational settings, including:

 |Application deadline|| |

 Fall: April 1, then rolling

 CEP 523 Statistical Methods Inference II (prerequisite: CEP 522 or equivalent)